Kkhurana007/my_blog_Kunal/README.md

 ## Reference

 This website uses many of Quarto features, and as such, can be used as a reference guide for how to implement such features yourself.
-See a feature on my site you want to implement yourself?
-Check the URL of the page, and look up the same page at the same path in this repository.
+Check the URL of the page, to know more!